mmattyV/pAIc-man/README.md

 - Clients send player actions and receive game state updates
 - Basic fault tolerance with server reconnection capability

+## Fault Tolerance

+The server includes the following fault tolerance features:

+1. **State Replication**: Game state is replicated across multiple server nodes using the Raft consensus algorithm (via PySyncObj)
+2. **Leader Election**: If the leader node fails, a new leader is automatically elected
+3. **Command Replication**: Game commands are replicated to ensure consistency across server nodes
+4. **Reconnection Handling**: Clients can reconnect to any server in the cluster if their connection is lost
+5. **State Versioning**: A monotonic versioning system prevents applying outdated state updates

 ## Troubleshooting

 - If you encounter connection errors, ensure the server is running and check the specified address
 - Check logs in the `logs` directory (server.log and client.log) for detailed error information
 - If you receive protobuf-related errors, regenerate the gRPC code using the command in step 5 above
+- For rubber-banding issues, ensure you're using the latest version of grpcio (1.71.0+)

 - Update the environment with `conda env update --file environment.yml --prune`

+ps aux | grep "python pacman_server.py" | grep <PORT>
+kill <PID>